Adapted Services

 How do I apply to receive services?

-If you are asking for adapted services for the first time at St. Lawrence, you must, first and foremost, submit your diagnostic paperwork by MIO to keyword, ‘adapted services’.
-This is a paper or an evaluation done by a qualified health care professional (ex: family doctor, neuro-psychologist, psychiatrist, speech language pathologist, etc) that indicates your diagnosis (such as the ones listed above).
+You will be asked to submit your diagnostic paperwork, if applicable.
+This is a paper or an evaluation done by a qualified health care professional (ex: family doctor, neuro-psychologist, psychiatrist, speech language pathologist, etc.) that indicates your diagnosis (such as the ones listed above).
 This paperwork is necessary for a file to be open in adapted services.
 You may send in your high school IEP as well, but it cannot replace the diagnostic paper.

-Please note that adaptations are not transferred from high school to CEGEP as the system is different, hence the need for an assessment from the CEGEP's adapted services counselor.
+Please note that adaptations are not transferred from high school to CEGEP as the system is different, hence the need for an assessment from the CEGEP's Adapted Services Counsellor.

 What accommodations can you get?